CSchank/petri-app-land/Readme.md

 	- _No generated imports should be modified, but you can add new modules and import them, or import new libraries._
 	- Helper functions for models can be found in `Static/Helpers`.
 3. From the `server` directory, use `stack build` to build your client.
-Then use `stack exec server-exe` to launch the server.
+Then use `stack exec pal-server-exe` to launch the server.
 4. To launch live on a server, clone the repository on your server, build the server there and run on an open port.
 You'll have to update the client's URL to point to the correct one.